Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 Remember, menopause yoga is not just about physical poses but also about nurturing your emotional and mental health.
 So, roll out your mat, choose your yoga plan wisely, listen to your body, and embark on this transformative journey with compassion and patience.
 As you reap the benefits of yoga, your body (and everybody around you) will thank you for it.

-Join our menopause support community and enjoy free tips and advice, and meet other like-minded women who are undergoing the same challenges.
+Join our menopause support group and enjoy free tips and advice, and meet other like-minded women who are undergoing the same challenges.

 About Julie Ann Garrido: